stefang/strategy-artnet/README.md

 # `iotes/strategy-artnet`

-A strategy to send and receive artnet messages.
+A strategy to send artnet messages.

 ## Usage